|

 played Charity Gill, a little girl whose step-father is killed in a

 cabin fire, leaving her an orphan.
-Matt Dillon searches all
+Matt Dillon (James Arness) searches all

 over Dodge City for someone to take her in, but Charity has her